noone-m/noone-m.github.io/blog.md

 **Sat, Oct 9 2025 4:00 PM**

-Yesterday, out of nowhere, I got an interview with a company called Bemo.
+Yesterday, out of nowhere, I got an interview with a company called Beno.
 Today, I passed the HR interview, and now I’m moving on to the technical interview and I also took the Duolingo English Test, and this time I’m more optimistic.